raae/bgraphic/src/html/kahoot.md

 field called [Flexible Content](https://www.advancedcustomfields.com/resources/flexible-content/) that make it possible for the editors to create a list of blocks and decide the order of these blocks.

-To create the example provided the blocks could be:
+To create the provided template example the blocks could be:
 * **Hero** with inputs for text, button, video and video text.
+* **CTA's** with choice of one, two or three
 * **Blog** with inputs for header text and number of post
 * **Divider** with a choice between the fun shapes image or some space
 * **Feed** with inputs for header, RSS link and number of feed entries